takhandipu/jekyll-now/about.md

 ### More Information

-I am a first year computer science PhD student from University of Michigan, Ann Arbor.
+I am a second year computer science PhD student from University of Michigan, Ann Arbor.
 In a previous life, I was a lecturer in Bangladesh University of Engineering and Technology from where I have also obtained my undergraduate and masters degree.

 ### Contact me